pgr3931/DiscordBot/README.md

-Relativley simple Discord Music Bot that play off of Youtube
+Relativley simple Discord Music Bot that plays off of Youtube